mike12345567/ez-dynamo/docs/supported-operations.md

 * Item - the item which is to be written, a JSON object.
 * ReturnValues - if overwrite is enabled then any old object that is overwritten during a put will be returned.

-The following is not yet fully supported:
-* ConditionExpression, ExpressionAttributeNames and ExpressionAttributeValues - these parameters are used to generate conditional puts, e.g. under certain circumstances the put will complete, otherwise it will fail.
-This will be supported in the future as it can be very useful for confirming the state of an entry before writing in an atomic manner.

 ### Get item
 This module allows getting items from a DynamoDB table and it supports the following components of the get call:
 * TableName - the table which the item will be retrieved from.